1242035/spree/guides/src/content/developer/core/shipments.md

 ## Advanced Shipping Methods

-Spree comes with a set of calculators that should fit most of the shipping situations that may arise.
-If the calculators that come with Spree are not enough for your needs, you might want to use an extension - if one exists to meet your needs - or create a custom one.
+Viauco comes with a set of calculators that should fit most of the shipping situations that may arise.
+If the calculators that come with Viauco are not enough for your needs, you might want to use an extension - if one exists to meet your needs - or create a custom one.

 ### Extensions

-There are a few Spree extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
-See the [Spree Extension Registry](https://github.com/spree-contrib) for the latest information.
+There are a few Viauco extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
+See the [Viauco Extension Registry](https://github.com/viauco-contrib) for the latest information.

 ### Writing Your Own